thecoachakpan/ikor-apiconf-2026/README.md

 Uses your active window's identity to format and style transcripts intelligently.
 1. Open **VS Code** (or a code editor) and focus on a code file, OR open **Slack** and focus on a message input.
 2. **Hold `Ctrl + Win`** and dictate your text:
-   - **In VS Code:** Say *"write a quicksort function in rust"* ➔ Ikor automatically detects you are in an IDE and formats the output into a syntax-highlighted Rust markdown code block.
    - **In Slack/Notion:** Say *"tag John Doe and set up a call for 8am.
 Oh no, schedule the call for 10am instead."* ➔ Ikor detects you are in Slack and auto-formats the mention to `@John Doe` instead of plain text, then applies your intent to schedule the call for 10am.

 ---